Model-driven Stochastic Trace Clustering: Related work

 \subsection{Process discovery \& conformance checking}

-Process models can be manually designed or automatically discovered from event logs through \textit{process model discovery} techniques, which aim to generate models that reflect and generalize the observed behavior.
-Well-known methods for automatically discovering Petri Nets include Heuristic Miner~\cite{Weijters2011} and Inductive Miner~\cite{Leemans2014}, while other methods focus on other model types such as Fuzzy Miner~\cite{Gunther2007} that can be used to create graph representations of the process at different levels of detail. \textit{Conformance checking} techniques are used to compare an event log with a given process model, along different dimensions.
+Well-known methods for automatically discovering Petri Nets include Heuristic Miner~\cite{Weijters2011} and Inductive Miner~\cite{Leemans2014}, while other methods focus on other model types, such as Fuzzy Miner~\cite{Gunther2007} that can be used to create graph representations of the process at different levels of detail. \textit{Conformance checking} techniques are used to compare an event log with a given process model, along different dimensions.
 Fitness measures how well the behavior found in the event log is described by the model, while precision measures how much of the allowed behavior is actually present in the event log.
-Typical fitness and precision metric include token-replay~\cite{rozinat2008} and alignments~\cite{Vanderaalst2012,Adriansyah2015}.
+Typical fitness and precision metrics include token-replay~\cite{rozinat2008} and alignments~\cite{Vanderaalst2012,Adriansyah2015}.
 Generalization metrics aim to measure the model's usefulness on unseen (but correct) process behavior.
-Simplicity reflects the readability, understandability, and complexity of the process, measured for example by the number of arcs~\cite{SanchezGonzalez2010}. \textit{Stochastic process models} extend traditional process models by incorporating probabilities (or other quantitative aspects) of process executions.
-They provide insights into the likelihood of different behaviors. \textit{Stochastic conformance checking} techniques incorporate these probabilities, e.g., by analyzing the statistical properties of execution patterns~\cite{Leemans2019,Leemans2020,Leemans2023}.
-A widely used model type is the \textit{directly-follows graph} (DFG), where nodes correspond to activity types and directed edges represent directly-follows (DF) relations observed in the log.
-DFGs are commonly used in commercial tools to visualize the process executions found in an event log~\cite{Vanderaalst2019}.
-By normalizing the edge frequencies with respect to the counts of their source activities, DFGs can also be interpreted as probabilistic (stochastic) models, with each DF relation assigned a transition probability.
-This property allows us to treat DFGs as stochastic process models in our work.
+Simplicity reflects the readability, understandability, and complexity of the process, measured, for example, by the number of arcs~\cite{SanchezGonzalez2010}. \textit{Stochastic conformance checking} techniques incorporate the probabilities found in stochastic process models, e.g., by analyzing the statistical properties of execution patterns~\cite{Leemans2019,Leemans2020,Leemans2023}.